 Research

-- Keyword tools consulted
+- Ahrefs or Semrush keyword tools consulted

 - Google suggestions checked